 Rain may glisten but still I listen for hours and hours

-And, while nudging frozen memory, here’s another question for the over fifty crowd – were Lucy and Ethel actually funny?
+As frozen memory cubes unfreeze, here’s a question for the over fifty crowd: were Lucy and Ethel actually funny?

 *From Olga Takarczuk’s Drive your Plow

 **When the Red, Red Robin Comes Bob-Bob-Bobbin’ Along sung by Al Jolson, 1926, lyrics by Harry Woods